 816/274-8444

-A comedy show that kids can enjoy!!
-Based entirely on suggestions from the audience, the fast-paced interplay is funny, clean (goe to the early show at 7:30pm) clever, and never the same.
+This popular adult comedy club does a 7pm show on many nights and it’s a comedy show that kids can enjoy!!
+Based on suggestions from the audience, the fast-paced interplay is funny, clean (the early show at 7:00pm only) clever, and never the same.

 103 N. Water Street